abemscac/pies-doc/docs/vue3/composables.md

 :::info

-You might be wondering what's the difference between a (utility) function and a composable, because "a function that can be called from almost anywhere in a Vue app" sounds just like a utility function.
+You might be wondering what's the difference between a (utility) function and a composable, because the statement "a function that can be called from almost anywhere in a Vue app" sounds just like a utility function.
 Generally speaking, if any Vue-specific feature is used within the function (for example, `ref()` and `onMounted()`), we would call it a **composable** instead of a normal function.

 :::

 :::caution

-Despite the fact that composables can be called from almost anywhere in the app (because they're functions), it may not work if it's called before Vue instance is set up.
+Despite the fact that composables can be called from almost anywhere in a Vue app (because they're functions), it may not work if it's called before Vue instance is set up.
 For example, calling `onMounted()` before your Vue instance is set up is apparently not going to work.

 :::